 If you are responsible for an engagement project, what do you do to ensure it brings value to everyone involved?
 This is where the principle of Arnstein's Ladder comes in.

-If you would like to see how we’d help you achieve a good standard of citizen participation, get in touch for a conversation, or arrange a demo; we’d love to hear from you.
+If you would like to see how we’d help you achieve a good standard of citizen participation, get in touch for a conversation.
+Feel free to or arrange a demo; we’d love to hear from you.

 Get started with your next online public engagement project:

 Citizen participation is about changing how we, as politicians, developers and citizens, interact with each other to make key decisions.
 There are many ways for citizens to get involved in the decision-making process, and we want to give you some inspiration for what’s already been tried — as well as ideas for where to focus your energy.

 Good participation is the basis for a sound democracy.
 When people get involved in political life, they begin to feel responsible for what goes on around them.
 Citizen participation in the planning process is much the same; people become invested in the development of their neighbourhoods, heightening a sense of ownership, and will engage for the long haul, building and strengthening trust in the decision-makers over time.